 1. Gilsonite (Natural bitumen):

-Gilsonite is natural bitumen with a shiny and smooth and solid appearance.
+Gilsonite is natural bitumen with a shiny, smooth, and solid appearance.
 Types of Gilsonite are classified based on their ash contents and the solubility in organic solvents.

-Since it is a hard and brittle material, it is mostly used in powder form.
-Gilsonite composition is close to refinery bitumen.
+Since it is a complex and brittle material, it is mainly used in powder form.
+The Gilsonite composition is similar to refinery bitumen.

-Sometimes in the road construction industry, the combination of gilsonite with refined bitumen is used.
-Although it has a higher resistance to water penetration its degree of penetration and deformation is low.
+In the road construction industry, the combination of Gilsonite with refined bitumen is sometimes used.
+Although it has a higher resistance to water penetration, its degree of penetration and deformation is low.

 - Printing Industries